Nike-Inc/signal_analog/README.md

 [Terrific]; there's only a few more details before we have a complete chart.

 In order for any chart to be created we must provide an API token.
-API tokens are created at the organization level and are typically handed out by account administrators.
-If you don't have an API token contact your account administrator.
-If you're unsure who your account administrator is consult [this document to determine the appropriate contact][sfx-contact].
+Contact your account administrator for the best way to access your account's API tokens.
+If you are unsure who your account administrator is consult [this document to determine the appropriate contact][sfx-contact].

 With API token in hand we can now create our chart in the API: